Creating atom-nanoparticle quantum superpositions

-Some remarks about the approximations involved are in order.
-In Eq.~(\ref{eq:nano-atom}) we have neglected terms of order $\sim\mathcal{O}(m_{a}/m_{n})$ which for typical atomic and nanoscale masses would correspond to a correction of $1$ part in $\sim10^{8}$.
-The analysis was also based on a semiclassical approximation, where the internal motion responsible for the atomic polarizability is assumed to reach a steady-state on a time-scale faster than the motional time-scale of the atom in the trap~\cite{GRIMM200095}.
-The full dynamics would require simultaneous integration of the optical Bloch equations together with the atom-nanoparticle motional dynamics as described by the quantum kinetic equations~\cite{balykin2000electromagnetic,leibfried2003quantum,chang2002density}.

-In the following we will also consider additional lasers for controlling the motional state of the atom; we will suppose that the atom remains stably trapped for the duration of the experiment~\cite{garraway2000theory,jun2001stability}.
-In particular, we will be primarily interested in controlling the c.o.m. mode $\hat{a}$ which to good approximation coincides with the motion of the nanoparticle.
-We now discuss how to implement such a control using atomic transitions.

-\prlsec{Nanoparticle motion control} The trapped atom offers a new handle on motion of the nanoparticle.
+The trapped atom offers a new handle on motion of the nanoparticle.
 Particularity interesting is the situation when the atom is placed in a strong dipole trap, resulting in a rigid atom-nanoparticle coupling.
 We then expect that any displacement of the atom will drag the whole atom-nanoparticle system, with only negligible excitation of the relative motion between the two.
-In other words the atom plays the role of an ancilla system spatially detached from the nanoparticle.
-The internal state of the atom, $\delta_{a}$, is small with respect to the one of the nanoparticle, $\delta_{n}$, such that when the nanoparticle is excited the atom remains in the ground state, i.e. we can write $\hat{x}_{a}\approx\hat{x}_{n}-d$.
+Mathematically, this translates to requiring that (i) the atom is placed in the motional ground state and (ii) the zero-point motion of the atom, $\delta_{a}$, is small with respect to the one of the nanoparticle, $\delta_{n}$, such that when the nanoparticle is excited the atom remains in the ground state, i.e. we can write $\hat{x}_{a}\approx\hat{x}_{n}-d$.